Skip to main content

 Merry Christmas to you and your family.

 I wish I could hand you this card in person, but until then, I’m sending all my love from here.
-May your Christmas be peaceful, happy, and full of the small things that make home feel like home.
+May your Christmas be peaceful, happy, and full of the little things that make home feel like home.

 With love,